 If they’re not getting any health benefit from eating it, then why do cats seem to like cantaloupe so much?

-We already know that cats are obligate carnivores that don’t naturally have any carbohydrates in their diet.
-They also don’t have a sweet tooth the way we do, so it’s not the sweet flavor of the cantaloupe that’s attracting the cats.
+We already know that cats are obligate carnivores that don’t naturally have carbohydrates in their diet.
+They also don’t have a sweet tooth the way we do, as they cannot taste it, so it’s not the sweet flavor of the cantaloupe that’s attracting the cats.
 So, what is it?

-The answer may surprise you.
-According to feline-nutrition.org, the hidden reason for cats’ desire for cantaloupe may be found in this study published in the Oxford Academic Journal of Experimental Botany.
+The answer may be found in this study published in the Oxford Academic Journal of Experimental Botany.

 According to the study, melons produce volatile compounds that create strong aromas.
-Since some of them are amino-acid based, the thought is that to cats, the smell is similar to that of meat.
-We can never really know what something smells like to a cat!
+Since some of them are fatty acid and amino acid-based, this may attract cats’ interest, but we can never really know what something smells like to a cat!

 Cat owners all over the world have seen cats’ liking for cantaloupe.
-Felines seem to love feeding on this sweet fruit, even though they’re obligate carnivores with no sweet tooth.
-As a cat owner, you may be wondering if it’s safe to feed this fruit to your cat, or if it’s a toxic mistake that will cause your cat harm.
+Felines seem to love nibbling on this sweet fruit, even though they’re obligate carnivores with no sweet tooth.
+As a cat owner, you may have been wondering if it’s safe to feed this fruit to your cat, or if it’s a toxic mistake that will cause your cat harm.

-Luckily, cantaloupe poses no threat to your cat’s health.
-They can eat it in moderation with no health risks, though they won’t receive any health benefits from it either.
+Luckily, cantaloupe poses no significant threat to your cat’s health.
+They can eat it in moderation with no health risks if the seeds and rind is removed, though they are unlikely to receive any real health benefits from it either.
 The vitamins and minerals in cantaloupe may be healthy for us humans, but they’ll have little to no positive effect on your feline.